lnurl/luds/lnurl-auth.md

 ### Server-side generation of auth URL and signature verification:

-When creating an `LNURL-auth` handler `LN SERVICE` must include in it a `k1` query parameter consisting of randomly generated 32 bytes of data, an example is `https://site.com?tag=login&k1=hex(32 bytes of random data)`.
+When creating an `LNURL-auth` handler `LN SERVICE` must include in it a `k1` query parameter consisting of randomly generated 32 bytes of data as well as optional `action` enum, an example is `https://site.com?tag=login&k1=hex(32 bytes of random data)&action=login`.

 Later, once `LN SERVICE` receives a call at the specified `LNURL-auth` handler, it should take `k1`, `key` and a DER-encoded `sig` and verify the signature using `secp256k1`.
 Once signature is successfully verified a user provided `key` can be used as identifier and may be stored in a session, database or however `LN SERVICE` sees fit.